 - Practically Once an Episode on Detective Conan, at the point where Conan figures out the crime and just wants confirmation before the big reveal.

 - Bullseye in Punisher Max whispers something to Frank as they fight.
 Frank's reaction implies Bullseye was spot on in guessing what the last thing Frank's wife ever said to him was.

 - It's revealed 5 issues later, but if you get a magnifying glass you can see Bullseye said I want a divorce.

 - In Y: The Last Man, Agent 355 whispers her real name to Yorick.
-It's never explicitly stated what the name is, though there are some hints that can make the reader guess it.
+It is never explicitly stated what the name is, though there are some hints that imply it was "Peace".

 - In Spider-Man: One More Day Mary Jane agrees to Mephisto's terms for the Deal with the Devil but quietly whispers something to him before the deal is finalized.
 We find out what it was she said three years later (real time) in One Moment in Time.

 - Near the end of Arbitage, the main character whispers something to his daughter that we never hear.
 This was an improvisation by Richard Gere.